KeepSabbath/dart_keep_sabbath/README.md

   DateTime(2024, 9, 14), // Day of atonements
   DateTime(2024, 9, 19), // Feast of tabernacles
   DateTime(2024, 9, 26), // Last great day
+// You can specify other days.
+These are just for example.
 ];

 bool isDuringSabbathOrHolyDay = KeepSabbath.isSabbathOrHolyDay(holyDays, lat, lng);